The-Capstone-Project/Clearch/README.md

 }
 ```

-This will build the project and create a package for Arch Linux.
+This script will effectively build the project and generate a package for Arch Linux. 🛠️

 ---

+For further information and contribution guidelines, please refer to the project's GitHub repository. 🌐